apache/airflow/docs/apache-airflow-providers-airbyte/operators/airbyte.rst

 Use the ``airbyte_conn_id`` parameter to specify the Airbyte connection to use to connect to your account.

-Airbyte now offers a single method to authenticate for Cloud and OSS users.
+Airbyte offers a single method to authenticate for Cloud and OSS users.
 You need to provide the ``client_id`` and ``client_secret`` to authenticate with the Airbyte server.

 You can trigger a synchronization job in Airflow in two ways with the Operator.
 The first one is a synchronous process.